vivekraj2002/postgre/file.md

    WHERE fname LIKE 'A%';
    ```

-   ***Return all last name from a lname that starts with 'K' followed by one wildcard character, then 'ar' and then two wildcard characters:***
+   ***Return all last name from a lname that starts with 'K' followed by one wildcard character, then 'ar' and then two wildcard characters.
+   ***

    EX-
    ```